 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is not exposed to significant interest rate risk as the Company's debentures is at a fixed interest rate.
+The Company is not exposed to significant interest rate risk as the Company's mortgage loan and debentures are all at fixed interest rates.

-24. Risks and Uncertainties
+23. Risks and Uncertainties